13. Adding Rivers#

 Warning

-The Tsrc value reported in croco.in are the annual-mean tracer values, the are just for information.
+The Tsrc value reported in croco.in are the annual-mean tracer values, they are just for information.
 The real tracer concentration (Tsrc) are read in the runoff netCDF file created.

-The above procedure can be applied to a nested grid.
-For this, edit make_runoff and change the gridlevel variable to the adhoc grid level.
+The above procedure can be applied to a nested grid to generate

 croco_runoff.nc.1